owenroberts/mmp270/labs/1-6_Projectile_Physics.md

 - Add a `PackedScene` export variable and then choose the `Projectile` scene in the `Script Variables`
 - Update the `PlayerController.gd` script

+## 5. Add one of the following
+- Add an item that the player has to collect to enable the projectile
+- Add projectile to an Enemy

-## 5. Documentation
+## 6. Documentation
 - Post screen shots or video on Open Lab

-## Bonus
-- #1 - Add an item that the player has to collect to enable the projectile
-- #2 - Add projectile to an Enemy

 ## Update to PlayerController.gd
 ```